ds-wizard/wizard-locales/README.md

 * `locales/`
   * `<lang-code>/` = directory for a single language
     * `locale.json` = locale metadata file
+    * `mail.po` = locale messages (PO) file for mail templates of `mailer`
-    * `locale.po` = locale messages (PO) file
+    * `wizard.po` = locale messages (PO) file for `wizard-client`
     * `README.md` = basic information about locale, contributors and changelog
 * `LICENSE` = license text for all locales
 * `README.md` = this file
+* `mail.pot` = source (POT) file for mail templates messages
-* `wizard.pot` = source (POT) file with messages
+* `wizard.pot` = source (POT) file for `wizard-client` messages

 It is important to keep the structure consistent across all languages.
-The repository maintainers will take care of metadata and information about locales, and ask contributors for details if needed.
+The repository maintainers will take care of metadata and information about locales and ask contributors for details if needed.

 For each Wizard Client version, there is a separate branch in this repository.
 That allows to develop locales also for historical versions even if a newer version is released.
-Everytime a new version of Wizard Client is released, a new branch is created from the previous version-branch and POT file is updated; then all PO files are refreshed (`msgmerge`) together with locales metadata and READMEs.
+Everytime a new version of Wizard Client is released, a new branch is created from the previous version-branch, and POT filesare updated; then all PO files are refreshed (`msgmerge`) together with locales metadata and READMEs.
 Then, translation work can continue.
 In [localize.ds-wizard.org](https://localize.ds-wizard.org), a new component is added according to the version.

 ## References and Resources